CartoDB/cartodb/doc/developer-center/auth-api/guides/03-types-of-API-Keys.md

 #### Regular

 Regular API Keys are the most common type of API Keys.
-They provide access to APIs and database tables (aka datasets) in a granular and flexible manner.
+They provide access to APIs and database tables (AKA datasets) in a granular and flexible manner.

 For example one API key can provide access to: